ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-apps/qumbiaprojectwizard/src/porting_from_qtango.md

 - sets up the logging facility
 - instantiates the Ui form and calls *setupUI* with the additional parameters that the form will forward to the cumbia-qtcontrols objects constructors
-- instantiates the *CuContextActionBridge* to give *cumbia-qtcontrols* children the capability to provide a right click contextual menu

 The following code shows the modified main widget constructor in the ComplexQTangoDemo.cpp file.
 The necessary include files are also listed.